xiyuzhai-husky-lang/husky/README.md

 ## What are hybrid AI systems?

-A pure AI system is either a purely rule-based system or an end-to-end neural network.
-They have their respective advantages and disadvantages.
-A hybrid AI system combines their advantages and avoid their disadvantages.
+Roughly speaking, a pure AI system is either a purely rule-based inference engine or an end-to-end neural network (like LLMs).
+Both have their respective advantages and disadvantages.
+A hybrid AI system combines these advantages and avoids their disadvantages.

 ## Why a new programming language?

-Existing languages are simply not good enough, lacking the proper abstraction, expressive power and safety guarantees.
+Existing languages are not good enough because they lack the proper abstraction, expressive power, and safety guarantees.

 Husky is built with the following features:
 - todo
 - todo
 - todo

+Many of the above features are already seen in existing languages.
+However, they are integrated harmonically for hybrid AI development.
+After all, a programming language is not simply the union of its features.